VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-Many eligible individuals miss out on this benefit simply because they don’t know it exists or assume they don’t qualify.
+Many eligible individuals miss out on this benefit simply because they do not know it exists or assume they do not qualify.
 Applying for A&A can be complex, especially when it involves proving medical need and financial eligibility.
 A VA-accredited representative can help ensure the application is complete, accurate, and supported by strong medical evidence—significantly increasing the chance of approval.

-We have attorney’s and representatives here at Greene & Marusak can help you complete your application.
+We have attorneys and representatives here at Greene & Marusak who can help you complete your application.

 Give us a call at (844) 483-8737